 - Why am I receiving a message Unable to synchronize replica.
 Sync is not enabled.?

-- Why can't I change basemaps or measure?
+- Why can't I get directions, change basemaps, or measure?

 - Why are some of my basemaps not listed in the Basemap gallery?